jwrr/shmoo-test/README.md

 The Template
 -------------

-The template contains your commands that the parameters is inserted into.
+The template contains your commands that your parameters are inserted into.
 The template can be defined with the command line parameter `template` such as:

 ```bash